 The holidays are almost here and personally they couldn’t get here sooner.

-With festivals come gatherings of friends and family and, food- lots of it.
+With festivals come gatherings of friends and family and, food – lots of it.
 That’s where it gets tricky.
+Whether it is Diwali, Thanksgiving or Christmas, or another holiday these tips on how to plan a party menu will come handy.

 As much as these few pointers are helpful, they can also seems like a heady mix to follow.
 Fear not!
 Let your personality shine through in your event and make it feel as inviting and warm as possible.
 To help you further is compilation of recipes that will cover your dinner needs from snacks to dessert.
 As they say, keep calm and carry on, better still party on!
-You can also head to our Recipes page for a category-wise breakdown.
+You can also head to our home page and search with keyword.

 - Snacking Ideas: Guacamole or Hummus or use a mix of fruit preserves like Ginger-Cherry Chutney with cheese and crackers.
 Homemade Pita chips or store bought.